-As for full-time four-wheel drive systems, there essentially isn’t a 2WD mode, meaning the four-wheel drive system is active all the time, sending power to all four wheels at the same time but with limited-slip capabilities.
-This system is becoming more obsolete as technology and the part-time system makes more sense for most consumers these days.
-Not everyone needs four-wheel drive all the time.
+Full-time four-wheel-drive systems typically don’t come with a two-wheel drive (2WD, or 4×2) mode, so the system is active all the time.
+It sends power to the four wheels at the same time with limited-slip capabilities.
+This system is becoming increasingly obsolete because a part-time system makes more sense for most consumers.
+Most drivers don’t need four-wheel drive all the time.

 Older trucks, such as 1990s Toyota Land Cruisers, have full-time systems.
-They come with an additional center differential to enable limited slip for better drivability on the road, and the system does it all for you
+They come with an additional center differential to enable limited slip for better drivability on the road, and the system handles power distribution on its own.

 All-wheel drive is often associated with road-going vehicles, such as sedans, wagons, crossovers, and even some larger SUVs.
-Crossovers like the Honda CR-V, Toyota RAV-4, and Mazda CX-3 tend to fall under the “car” category while SUVs like the Chevrolet Tahoe and Toyota 4Runner fall under the “truck” category.
-Here’s our article on how to better understand the differences between crossovers and SUVs.
+Crossovers like the Honda CR-V, the Toyota RAV4, and the Mazda CX-3 tend to fall under the “car” category while SUVs like the Chevrolet Tahoe and the Toyota 4Runner fall under the “truck” category.
+If you’re confused, we’ve got a guide on how to better understand the differences between crossovers and SUVs.

-AWD isn’t quite as robust as 4WD and it can’t match the acute power delivery necessary for low-speed off-roading like rock crawling.
-The maintenance and complexity of these systems can also get extraordinarily expensive, but ensuring it functions as intended is crucial to your safety.
+AWD isn’t quite as robust as 4WD, and it can’t match the acute power delivery necessary for low-speed off-roading like rock crawling.
+The maintenance and complexity of these systems can also get extraordinarily expensive, but ensuring they function as intended is crucial to your safety.

-All-Wheel Drive does have some clear advantages over 4WD.
+All-wheel drive does have some clear advantages over 4WD, though.
 These days, computers are involved in most AWD systems.
 Sensors on each wheel monitor traction, wheel speed, and several other data points hundreds of times per second.
 An engine control unit (ECU) analyzes traction conditions and decides which wheel receives power.
 This type of system, usually called torque vectoring, appears on everything from the Subaru WRX to the Dodge Charger.
 Torque vectoring has allowed massive improvements in handling and all-weather capability.